GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/README.md

 ## Installation

-After checking out the repository and navigating to this project's root folder, a simple setup script is provided that will install of the required Python dependencies, as well as downloading and unzipping the Banana environment from Udacity itself.
+After checking out the repository and navigating to this project's root folder, a simple setup script is provided that will install of the required Python dependencies and a download script that will fetch the Unity Banana environments from Udacity.
 As a pre-requisite, Python 3 must be installed on your system.

 ```
+$ pip install -e .
+$ cd environment
-$ python3 setup.py
+$ python download_environment.py
 ```

 Once this script successfully executes, it should be possible to immediately run the application as described below.